AdrianoLima19/router/README.md

 </IfModule>
 ```

-Now in the public folder create another .htaccess and add the following commands just substituting the project_folder for the actual project folder:
+Now, in the public folder, create another .htaccess and add the following commands, just replacing the `project_folder` with the name of the project folder:

 ```apache
 <IfModule mod_rewrite.c>